Skip to content

 • [ ] Multiple perspectives considered

-Task 3: Compare with Standard Response (10 min)
+Task 3: Compare with Thinking Off (10 min)

 Should this application migrate from Passport.js to a custom JWT-based authentication system?